-How to strategically manage your marketing spend in 2023 with 8 integrated marketing budget templates
+How to strategically manage your marketing spend with 8 integrated simple marketing budget templates

 Setting strategic and channel direction, working toward commercial objectives and KPIs, and monitoring your success is great.
 But if you're not tracking your ROI per channel it's hard to understand how much money you've had to spend to see a return.
 That's why you need a practical, accessible marketing budget.